dranur/REAGroup/README.md

 In your web browser type 'Instance IP address':8080 to access Jenkins web portal

-- Login using the default password shown in the script output or type
+- Login using the default password retrieve from previous step
 - Setup Jenkins to download from GitHub.

 - Start the build run for the simple sinatra app pipeline.

 ### Some of the known issues that needs to be addressed in version 2.0